ghscosta/data-transform/README.md

-# Data transformations in variance analysis within agrarian sciences: a systematic review
+# Statistical data transformation in agrarian sciences for variance analysis: a systematic review
-This repository provide codes and supplementary tables for the article `Data transformations in variance analysis within agrarian sciences: a systematic review`.
+This repository provide codes and supplementary tables for the article `Statistical data transformation in agrarian sciences for variance
+analysis: a systematic review`.
 The codes for downloading and separating the artcicles were written in Python 3.10 use the following open source libraries: [pyautogui], [openpyxl], [pandas] and [pypdf4]

 The preprint is available at XXXXXXX.
 The following `BibTeX` code can be used to cite it:

 ```
 @misc{jhennifer2023,
-      title={Data transformations in variance analysis within agrarian sciences: a systematic review},
+      title={Statistical data transformation in agrarian sciences for variance analysis: a systematic review},
-      author={J. S. Nascimento,  P. C. Emiliano and G. S. Costa},
+      author={J. S. Nascimento, P. C. Emiliano, R. C. Bernardes, G. S. Costa, and J. F.
+Silva},
       year={2023},
 }
 ```